Updated: January 31st, 2021

-Domain Name: Register Your Domain with InMotion Hosting
+Domain Name: Get Your Free Domain with BlueHost Hosting

 Hosting Provider: Bluehost Hosting Special – $3.95/month (56% off)

 Coaching Course: Start A Blog That Matters

 If you’re ready to jump into the world of writing & blogging, start reading!

 If you want to build out your blog or other platform, just use WordPress.
 If you want to know how to start a blog, WordPress is hands down the easiest and simplest way to build a site.
 Don’t over-think things here.
 Yes, there are free alternatives, but WordPress is the best system out there and it’s used by the majority of bloggers for a reason.
 If you’re serious about creating a site or a long-term web presence, WordPress is really the only option worth considering.
 For that reason, the rest of this guide on how to start a blog assumes you’ll use the WordPress framework.